Grant was waived by the Packers on Thursday, Field Yates of ESPN reports.

-Grant is likely to see an increased workload for the 2018 season, although his role may remain undefined until training camp, Mike Kaye of FirstCoastNews.com reports.
+Grant is likely to see an increased workload for the Jaguars in 2018, although his role may remain undefined until training camp, Mike Kaye of FirstCoastNews.com reports.

-The release of veteran Chris Ivory this offseason leaves the Jaguars without their No. 2 running back from the 2017 season, with Grant being a major beneficiary of his departure, along with T.J.
-Yeldon.
-Grant has showcased the ability of a big-play threat, and totaled 248 yards on only 30 carries (8.3 average) last season.
-Yeldon seems likely to slide into the third-down role for Jacksonville due to his reliability as a pass blocker, which would leave Grant to serve as a change-of-pace option.
-Training camp should provide a better window into both players' potential roles, and if Grant can showcase improved pass-blocking ability it would go a long way towards securing an increased snap count.
-Regardless, the 26-year-old seems poised for an increased carry-count behind Leonard Fournette in 2018, after posting 68 carries for 414 yards and three touchdowns across his first three seasons.
+The release of veteran Chris Ivory this offseason leaves the Jaguars without their primary No. 2 running back from the 2017 season.
+T.J.
+Yeldon should be the main beneficiary from Ivory's departure, but Grant also should absorb some of the snaps that don't fall to lead back Leonard Fournette.
+In limited touches a season ago, Grant demonstrated some big-play ability, totaling 248 yards on only 30 carries (8.3 average).
+With Yeldon likely to occupy a third-down role for Jacksonville due to his aptitude as a pass blocker, Grant could serve as a change-of-pace option.
+Training camp should provide more insight into both players' outlooks, and if Grant can showcase improved pass protection, it would go a long way towards securing more responsibilities on offense.

 It seemed unlikely a team would match a $2.9 million offer for a backup running back, though Grant did take 10 days from the original offer to consider his options.
 Things are now less murky in the Jacksonville backfield following Chris Ivory's release, but Leonard Fournette is still the unquestioned leader, with T.J.
 Yeldon in line to serve as the primary backup.
 Grant may be third in the pecking order, but he will see plenty of work as a valuable asset on special teams.